ausgerechnet/spheroscope/library/guidelines.md

 - Brexit is still better than being in the EU
 ## counter examples ##
 - is there anything worse than a missed flight (pragmatically: #45)

 # 43 Better for Concept #
 - FORMULA1 is better for CONCEPT than FORMULA2
 - concept = entity / system
 ## examples ##
 - **Brexit** would be **better for** **the young folks** than **staying in the EU**
+- fishermen would profit more from relaxed restrictions than worker right protection in the EU
+- higher CO2 costs would be more effective for climate protection than general speed limits
 ## counter examples ##
 - I see IndyScot as a chance to improve for the majority (#8)

 # 44 Good #
 - FORMULA is universally (=for all) good
 ## examples ##
 - nation states are good

 # 45 Bad #
 - FORMULA is universally (=for all) bad
 ## examples ##